hcpty/10000-connection-solutions-and-10000000-connection-solutions/README.md

 # Readme
-10000-connection solutions and 10000000-connection solutions.
+A note about 10000-connection solutions and 10000000-connection solutions.

 ### 10000-Connection Solutions and 10000000-Connection Solutions